Building Your Own REST API-based AWS Connector

 Developers can easily utilize existing connectors or build new ones that integrate AWS services with other applications and systems using Mendix’s efficient low-code development platform.

-“AWS recognizes the transformative power of the Mendix platform, and we recognize the transformative power of AWS Services,” says Tim Srock, CEO of Mendix.
+“AWS recognizes the transformative power of the Mendix platform, and we recognize the transformative power of AWS Services,” saidf Tim Srock, former CEO of Mendix.
 Because of the successful seven-year strategic relationship between Mendix and AWS, the two companies have decided on an expanded go-to-market relationship.

 To learn more about our partnership with AWS, read our press release here.